 They hit the jackpot, running the dog until the end of the afternoon.
 His feet were bloody when he got home.
 He was an idiot, after all.

-Even though I loved animals and my mom didn’t, which was a disagreement between us that wasn’t getting resolved, I was the only one of my mom’s four kids who forced her to love me.
+Even though she loved animals and her mom didn’t, which was a disagreement between them that wasn’t getting resolved anytime soon, Telly was the only one of her mom’s four kids who forced her to show some love.
 The others gave up trying.

-I would come home from parties or from dances when I was in 7th grade and plop down on her bed, sprawled out and telling her about the whole fantastic night, everything that happened.
-She would stay on the bed with me, holding my hand, listening.
+She would come home from parties or from dances when I was in 7th grade and plop down on her bed, sprawled out and telling Alma about the whole fantastic night, everything that happened.
+Her mom would stay on the bed with her, holding her hand, listening.

 A dog will love you if you throw a Frisbee.
-In my family I had to plan scheme compel my mom to love me.
-It was the way she was.
-I used to wonder what it was like for her growing up in a small worn-out Pennsylvania town, her family poor and broken.
-She needed it.
-I could tell.
-Maybe animals couldn’t give it to her, but I could try.
+In that family they had to plan scheme compel their mom to love them.
+It was the way Alma was.
+Telly used to wonder what it was like for her growing up in a small worn-out Pennsylvania town, her family poor broken ignored.
+She needed some love.
+Telly could tell.
+Maybe animals couldn’t give it to her, but she could try.